vinith199993/ecommercefire/README.md

-#create by vinith
+# create by vinith

-# Full Stack E-Commerce Website
+#  E-Commerce Website

 This is a Full Stack E-Commerce Website built with **Next.js 14**, **Tailwind CSS**, **Firebase**, **Stripe**, and **Algolia**.